 The number of conversions

 After thorough analysis, it has been proven that websites that have a simpler design bring more conversions to the table than websites that are excessively decorated.

 For instance, when an eCommerce store adopts a more minimalist look for their website, the increases in sales are visible in a short period of time.
 Basic websites seem to be overall more efficient than complex ones.

 Minimal design doesn’t get outdated

-Sleek websites seem to be timeless, even though minimal web design is constantly changing, and new trends emerge every month.
+Sleek websites seem to be timeless, even though minimal web design is constantly changing, and new web design trends emerge every month.
 This is why some websites tend to become outdated very fast.
 Adopting a trend that recently appeared on the Internet is not the best option if your goal is to design a website that will last a few years from now on.

 Simple website design allows you to avoid applying updates to it very often.
 A minimal website will always keep your visitors from getting distracted, offering them the exact information they need.